Tigrov/yii2-kendoui/README.md

 Kendo UI Extension for Yii 2
 ============

-Currently implemented DataSource generation by model-based.
+Currently implemented DataSource which is generating on model-base.

 How to use?
 ------------